mattjennings/mdsvex-sveld/README.md

 | type    | <code>"button" &#124; "submit" &#124; "reset"</code> | <code>'button'</code> | The button type                          |
 | primary | <code>boolean</code>                                 | <code>false</code>    | Set to `true` to use the primary variant |
 ```

-This way will not have the section heading added above the table.